Mount Kenya Sirimon Route 4 Days 3 Nights

 We depart Nairobi for Sirimon Gate at 5:30 a.m.
 Upon arrival at Mt.
 Kenya Sirimon Gate, we will connect with the Outdoorer Mt.
 Kenya team, meet and greet, and have brunch before hitting the trail.

 Our hike starts on a 9km well-paved road through the forest to get to Old Moses Camp.
 This will be our home for the night.
-Later on, we will have our evening tea, snacks, and dinner and retire early, in readiness for what day 2 has to offer.
+Later on, we will have our evening tea, snacks, and dinner, and retire early, in readiness for what day 2 has to offer.

 After breakfast, we hit the trail to our next camp on the Outdoorer Mt Kenya Sirimon Route Climb.
 Our 14km hiking trail takes us past three river crossings and the breathtaking Likii and Mackinder Valleys.
 Should the weather be favorable, prepare to be enchanted by the glorious views of the peaks throughout the day, as they beckon us closer and closer, urging us to take them on.
 We shall make a brief stop by a river at Lunch Point, where we shall have our packed lunch.
 Our ascent ends at the Shiptons Camp, right below the peaks.
 This will be our home for the night.